raveendrarp/raveendrapadmaraju.github.io/README.md

 ## Contact

-For collaboration or career opportunities, connect with me through [LinkedIn](https://www.linkedin.com/in/raveendra-padmaraju/) or the contact details on my [Visit my portfolio](https://raveendrapadmaraju.github.io) page.
+For collaboration or career opportunities, connect with me through [LinkedIn](https://www.linkedin.com/in/raveendra-padmaraju/) or the contact details on my [portfolio](https://raveendrapadmaraju.github.io) page.